 'American Idol' Recap: An Off Night As The Idols Sing Chart-Toppers

-It’s become quite common this season to make the show all about the judges.
+It’s become quite common this season on "American Idol" to make the show all about the judges.

 And why not – with the premature departures of Lilly, Alex Lambert and Katelyn Epperly, there’s not really a whole lot of contestants that are worth discussing.
 Plus, with the new addition of Ellen and Simon’s impending departure – the judges are ripe for discussing.
 Nothing surprising about the discourse, what is surprising is the prevailing opinion.

 This has nothing to do with Ellen (correctly pegged as worthless) or Randy (what is there really left to say about him?), but with the way critics have warmed to Kara and cooled on Simon.

 Kara comes off as an egomaniac bent on making the show all about her.
 Simon is an egomaniac who wants to make the show all about him.
 Weirdly, it seems better to be the smug one than come off as it.
 Plus, Kara says some of the most dementedly half-brained things ever uttered.
 She actually told Aaron once that he couldn’t sing a song because he didn’t know what it was like to have kids.
 And her pop psychology, like crying to Mike about how his life has changed and how she as a woman without children was affected, is like watching Dr. Phil on absinthe – nothing at all makes sense.

 Meanwhile, Simon’s been as sharp as ever.
 Notice how many times he disagrees with the other three judges, who love nothing more than to parrot one another.
 He’s the only one left who’s actuallyjudging.
 While Randy just yells a comment, Ellen says nothing, and Kara says things that draw attention to herself, Simon is actually criticizing the performance, and remains the only one left to whom it’s worth listening.